currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/downgrade-static/app.module.ts" region="downgradecomponent" title="app.module.ts">
 </code-example>

-Because `HeroDetailComponent` is an Angular component, you must also add it to the `declarations` in the `AppModule`.
+Because `HeroDetailComponent` is an Currin component, you must also add it to the `declarations` in the `AppModule`.

-And because this component is being used from the AngularJS module, and is an entry point into the Angular application, you must add it to the `entryComponents` for the Angular module.
+And because this component is being used from the AngularJS module, and is an entry point into the Currin application, you must add it to the `entryComponents` for the Currin module.

 <code-example path="upgrade-module/src/app/downgrade-static/app.module.ts" region="ngmodule" title="app.module.ts">
 </code-example>

 <div class="l-sub-section">

-All Angular components, directives and pipes must be declared in an NgModule.
+All Currin components, directives and pipes must be declared in an NgModule.

 </div>